Traveling to San Francisco for a long weekend? If you’ve got 3 days in San Francisco to plan, check out this suggested list of things to do for ideas.

 It’s a fun way to keep the kids entertained, and it’s also an informative romp through pop culture’s most important figures and moments in time, from Elton John to Rosa Parks.

 We recommend reserving about an hour to explore this attraction.
 You may experience lines, but probably not first thing in the morning.

 Getting In: Madame Tussauds San Francisco tickets are included on the Go San Francisco Card.

 Stop #2: Bridge 2 Bridge Cruise

-Next in your itinerary, you’ll want to explore San Francisco by water!
-The Bridge 2 Bridge Cruise is actually the only cruise in the area that sails under both the Golden Gate Bridge and the Bay Bridge (hence its name), and is an informative and relaxing activity.
+Next on your itinerary, you’ll want to continue to explore San Francisco by water!
+The Bridge 2 Bridge Cruise is actually the only cruise in the area that sails under both the Golden Gate Bridge and the Bay Bridge (hence its name), and is a totally relaxing activity.